bio-phys/asyncmd/examples/README.md

 ## `04_application_examples`

 Some example implementations of various enhanced sampling schemes or other useful applications of `asyncmd`.
 Currently in here:

+- {doc}`UmbrellaSampling <04_application_examples/UmbrellaSampling>`: Progressively populate the windows of an Umbrella Sampling simulation along a 1D collective variable starting from a configuration in a metastable state.

 - {doc}`WeightedEnsemble <04_application_examples/WeightedEnsemble>`: A simple implementation of the weighted ensemble method along one arbitrary ensemble CV possibly using unequal bin sizes.